Antithesisx/keepwritings/README.md

 - Building a scrapbook.
 Find an interesting article or inspiring quote on the Internet?
 Just open keepwritings and paste it there.
 - Instant access to anything you've ever read or written, just by recalling a few words from it.

-### Motivation

-There are few programs beside an email client that keep track of your writings.
-But we feed our important data not only to email clients.
-Sometimes a company's Contact page will provide a text form rather than an email address.
-When typing there, the data will not be stored, simply because it wasn't written in an email client.
-The UNIX philosophy is: do one thing, and do it well.
-Rather than relying on all different programs to store your important writings (if they do so at all), keepwritings stores them all centrally.

 ### Usage

 `keepwritings` will launch the editor.
 Just close it when you are done, and the text will be in your clipboard, ready to be pasted. `recall` will launch a dmenu presenting all your previous writings.
 One entry per line.
 You can filter them by date or content.
 After you've made a selection, the file containing that line (i.e. the whole writing) will be copied to your clipboard.
 For quick access, you might want to use a launcher.
 For most desktop environments, the shortcut for this is alt+F2.